Sheila Bair: Career

-Pre-FDIC career
+Pre-FDIC Career

 Prior to her appointment at the FDIC, Bair was the Dean's Professor of Financial Regulatory Policy for the Isenberg School of Management at the University of Massachusetts Amherst, a post she had held since 2002.
-She also served as Assistant Secretary for Financial Institutions at the U.S. Department of the Treasury (2001 to 2002), Senior Vice President for Government Relations of the New York Stock Exchange (1995 to 2000), a Commissioner and Acting Chair of the Commodity Futures Trading Commission (1991 to 1995), and Research Director, Deputy Counsel and Counsel to Kansas Republican Senate Majority Leader Bob Dole (1981 to 1988).
+She also served as Assistant Secretary for Financial Institutions at the U.S. Department of the Treasury (2001 to 2002), during which time she was awarded The Treasury Medal, an honor that recognized her work in stabilizing the financial infrastructure following the 9/11 attacks and her efforts in developing consumer-focused financial policies.
+She also served as Senior Vice President for Government Relations of the New York Stock Exchange (1995 to 2000), a Commissioner and Acting Chair of the Commodity Futures Trading Commission (1991 to 1995), and Research Director, Deputy Counsel and Counsel to Kansas Republican Senate Majority Leader Bob Dole (1981 to 1988).

 While an academic, Bair also served on the FDIC's Advisory Committee on Banking Policy.
 Bair also pursued a seat in the U.S. Congress (she lost the 1990 Republican nomination in the 5th Kansas district by 760 votes to Dick Nichols).
 Bair began her career in the General Counsel's office of the former U.S. Department of Health, Education, and Welfare.

-FDIC tenure
+FDIC Tenure

-Bair was appointed to the 19th Chair of the U.S. Federal Deposit Insurance Corporation (FDIC) on June 26, 2006, by George W. Bush.
+Bair was appointed to chair the U.S. Federal Deposit Insurance Corporation (FDIC) by President George W. Bush on June 26, 2006.
 She left the FDIC on July 8, 2011, when her five-year term expired.

-She became a senior advisor to The Pew Charitable Trusts in August 2011.
-She is chair emerita of the Systemic Risk Council, a volunteer effort formed by the CFA Institute and the Pew Charitable Trusts to monitor and comment on regulation.
-Bair's book Bull by the Horns: Fighting to Save Main Street from Wall Street and Wall Street from Itself was published September 25, 2012.
-The book was a New York Times and Wall Street Journal best seller.
-Bair has also written several books for children in a series published by Albert Whitman called Money Tales.
-Her books encourage savings and teach money basics: Rock, Brock and the Savings Shock (2006), Isabel's Car Wash (2008), Bullies of Wall Street (2015), Billy the Borrowing Blue Footed Booby (2021), Princess Persephone Loses the Castle (2021), Shark Scam (2022) and Princess Persephone Loses the Castle (2022).
+During her tenure as FDIC Chair, Bair received multiple prestigious awards and recognitions.
+In 2009, she was presented the John F. Kennedy Profile in Courage Award in recognition of the political courage she demonstrated in sounding early warnings about conditions that contributed to the global financial crisis.
+Bair was named a Distinguished Kansan of the Year in 2008, was named Forbes’ 2nd Most Powerful Woman in the World in both 2008 and 2009, and was a recipient of LCCR’s Hubert H. Humphrey Civil Rights Award in 2009.
+She was also named "the little guy's protector in chief" by TIME magazine, named to the TIME 100 List in 2009 and was featured in the 2010 article, The New Sheriffs Of Wall Street, appearing on the cover.
+She also received the Better Business Bureau’s Presidents’ Award in 2010 and was the recipient of Jump$tartCoalition’s Federal Leadership Award in 2010.